RaneemAlowide/Storing_reading_data_GetMethod/README.md

 Also, one HTML file that is connected with the print_data.php file it just gives the user a link which they can click and and see the data.

+there is an image file which has the screenShots of all the outputs of this project.